- When Adobe Reader is crashing, it is likely that either your tool build is faulty, or it is outdated.

 Make sure you run the official, uncompromised version of the software in order to avoid any compatibility issues.

-Launch the software, choose Help > Repair Acrobat Installation, and follow the instructions on screen.
+Launch the software, choose Help > Repair Acrobat Installation, and follow the instructions on the screen.

 Once the repair process is complete, simply restart your PC and check if the issue is still present.